dantleech/object-renderer/README.md

 Render / pretty print objects using Twig templates.

 - Templates are selected based on the FQN.
-- Templates are resolved based on the class hierarchy.
+- Templates are fallback based on class hierarchy.
 - Templates can render objects.

+This library, or ones like it, could be suitable for:

+- Pretty print `ReflectionClass` and friends, (e.g. printing formatted documentation in a language server).
+- Building a CMS based on _objects_.
+- Other things.

 Rendering an Object
 -------------------